 By positioning one’s individual perspective as an attribute of the entire living system, what this means is that we potentially facilitate Earth’s living system’s self-awareness – our species is the Ego of the Earth’s living system.
 In the 3.5 billion years life has evolved here, it is only within the last few hundred thousand years that we, and consequently our planet, have begun to stir from our slumber of automatic cognition into self-awareness.

 Thinking about what we think is an incredibly powerful evolution of cognition.
 Before this occurred, all cognition functioned essentially in a Stimulus/Response model where sensory information was processed against hard-wired and learned “experience”, with the result expressed as a reflex, drive, instinct or emotion.
-This “First-Order Cognition”, although effective, has the liability of always producing the same result from the same range of inputs.
+This “First-Order Cognition”, although effective, has the liability of always producing the same result from the same range of inputs (this is also known as Primary-Process cognition).
 Evolving the capacity to “edit” this process, to think about what we think, opened the possibility of complex, variable, group-oriented, evolving, adaptable learned responses that the Living System had never encountered before, opening a dramatic lead in the race for dominance.
 Here this type of egocentric cognition is described as “Second-Order Cognition”.
 A primary intent of the perspective presented on this website is illustrating the influence First-Order Cognition exerts on our experience, thereby decoupling Second-Order Cognition from mirroring the reflexive, automatic perceptions from which it is sourced.
 An example of how this can be modeled is reframing the awareness “I am angry” to the awareness “My instinctual reaction to this trigger is anger”.
 Easily accomplishing this requires understanding that the source of almost all of our conscious thoughts originated from these non-conscious, First-Order cognitive mechanisms.
 Comprehending this is greatly assisted by understanding the qualities and attributes of the stratified layers of First-Order Cognition.